AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/index.md

 For dApps, staking rewards depends on the Tier system, dApps go into rewards tier based on the amount of tokens staked by users.

 Rewards must be claimed before trying to `stake` or `unstake`.
-*(If using the Astar Portal, the interface will automatically claim the rewards when voting)*
+*(If using the Astar Portal, the interface will automatically claim the rewards when trying to stake)*

 If a project is **unregistered** from dApp Staking, staked tokens on that project will still receive **basic rewards** as long as the tokens remain staked.